 Yes.
 Florida law permits a modification in the amount of child support payments, provided that the party requesting for the modification shows that there is a substantial change in circumstances since the date of the order setting the amount.

-Florida courts have found that the loss of a job or changes in the parties’ income may qualify as substantial change in circumstances, provided that the change is permanent in nature.
+Florida courts have found that the loss of a job or changes in the parties’ income may qualify as a substantial change in circumstances, provided that the change is permanent in nature.

 What you need to prove:

 A party who wants to change the amount of child support payments must establish one of the following: (1) A substantial change in circumstances; OR (2) The child has attained the age of 18.

 A fundamental prerequisite for a modification of child support is the showing of a substantial change in circumstances.
 To qualify as such, a change must be material, involuntary, and permanent.

 In addition to being material, involuntary, and permanent, a substantial change in circumstances warrants modification only if the change was not contemplated or anticipated at the time of the original support order.

 Generally, anticipated future events are not factors in setting child support because of the uncertainty on whether these events will occur.
 Events that are contingent on the happening of other events cannot be contemplated in setting child support, and therefore do not preclude modification if and when it occurs.